The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Particle Dynamics

 Having confirmed that the $\phi_{a}$ feature is robust to changes in equilibration time, I consider a final aspect of $D(\phi)$.
 Using a simple midpoint scheme, I numerically compute the derivative of $D$ as a function of $\phi$, see the inset to Fig.~\ref{fig:diff}b.
 This data is fitted using a quintic polynomial (orange curve) and from this the inflection point to $\partial D/\partial \phi$ is obtained.
-I refer to the associated area fraction as $\phi_{i}$ and have indicated it in the inset using a vertical dashed magenta line.
+I refer to the associated area fraction as $\phi_{i}$ and have indicated it in the inset to Fig.~\ref{fig:diff}b using a vertical dashed magenta line.

 In the main panel (Fig.~\ref{fig:diff}b), $\phi_{i}$ appears to be at the edge of where $D(\phi)$ decays slowly.
-I have suggestively indicated this by using dashing for the red curve to the left of the inflection point, though it should be noted that lin-log representations can be slightly deceptive in their interpretation.
+I have suggestively indicated this by using dashing for the red curve to the left of the inflection point, though it should be noted that lin-log representations can be slightly deceptive.
+The physical interpretation of this point is that $D$ transitions from a change that appears to plateau,~\textit{i.e.}, a tendency of $D$ to decrease linearly with $\phi$, to accelerated decrease.
+This can be a signal of a new pathway to $D$ reduction becoming available in the fluid.
 I will discuss the inflection-point data further in Section~\ref{sec:relation}.